KavindaKottege/DeepQ-Pong/README.md

 # DeepQ-Pong
 A reinforcement learning agent that uses Deep Q Learning with Experience Replay to learn how to play Pong.

+This method of artificial intelligence is very general and can be applied to wide variety of models to find an optimal behaviour to achieve a designated goal.

 Inspired by 'Playing Atari with Deep Reinforcement Learning' by DeepMind. https://arxiv.org/pdf/1312.5602v1.pdf